kstenerud/compact-float/compact-float-specification.md

 Encoded Structure
 -----------------

+The general conceptual form of a floating point number is:

+    value = sign * significand * base ^ exponent

+Where `base` is `2` for binary floating point numbers and `10` for decimal floating point numbers.

-A floating point value is encoded into one or two [VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) structures, depending on the value being stored:
+A CFF value is encoded into one or two [VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) structures, depending on the value being stored:

     [Exponent VLQ]